-This sounds like a Tech-True-Believer’s paean on the wonders of the www, “There’s so much out there!… on the web….”
+This sounds like a Tech-True-Believer’s paean on the wonders of the http://www., “There’s so much out there!… on the web….”
 There is a difference, and in this difference is everything.
 Neil Young was right.
 Digital is finite.
-Analogue, infinite.
+Analogue is infinite.
 The power of digital is dependent on its bandwidth.
-But not enough of what is held in every moment can pass through its ones and zeros to make up for the fact that the tangible, is infinite.
-As with any form of knowing, we can never hold enough of a finite thing to make up for the infinity we expect it to counter.
+But not enough of what is held in every moment can pass through its ones and zeros to make up for the fact that the tangible is infinite.
+As with any form of knowing, we can never hold enough of a finite thing to make up for the infinity we expect to counter.
 So long as we strive after control, assuming that what we hold onto can outweigh what is pouring in from all sides at all times; we are trapped in an impossible pursuit.

 Surfing across the thinness of a web with its billions of pages, images, and videos, taking in only what can fit on a screen and pass through a set of speakers, may enthrall and hold us captive; but it cannot take the place of a mindful confrontation with the tangible.
 It’s only the fevered pitch of our desperation and the hangover of so much unconscious delusion that would make anyone even consider there being a future in this wan fantasy Future!™.